Gerard López

-Gerard López Segú ([ʒəˈɾaɾt ˈlɔpəθ səˈɣu]; born 12 March 1979), usually known as just Gerard, is a Spanish former professional footballer, and a manager.
+Gerard López Segú ([ʒəˈɾaɾt ˈlɔpəθ səˈɣu]; born 12 March 1979), usually known as just Gerard, is a Spanish former professional footballer, currently manager of the Catalonia national team.
 An all-around midfielder, he was known for precision passes and ball control skills.
-During his career, he played for several clubs including Barcelona and Valencia, helping the latter reach the 2000 Champions League final.
+During his career, he played for several clubs, including Barcelona and Valencia, helping the latter to reach the 2000 Champions League final.

 Over nine seasons, Gerard amassed La Liga totals of 183 matches and 16 goals.
 He participated with Spain at Euro 2000.

 Club career

 Barcelona and Valencia

-Born in Granollers, Barcelona, Catalonia, Gerard began his career in the FC Barcelona youth system and, in the 1996–97 season, made his professional debut with its B-team.
-As a 17-year-old he was signed by Valencia CF, making his La Liga debut on 31 August 1997 in a 1–2 away loss against RCD Mallorca (90 minutes played); for the 1998–99 campaign he was loaned to Deportivo Alavés, which had returned to the top flight after a four-decade absence.
+Born in Granollers, Barcelona, Catalonia, Gerard began his career in the FC Barcelona youth system and, in the 1996–97 season, made his professional debut with its B team.
+As a 17-year-old he was signed by Valencia CF, making his La Liga debut on 31 August 1997 in a 2–1 away loss against RCD Mallorca (90 minutes played); for the 1998–99 campaign he was loaned to Deportivo Alavés, which had returned to the top flight after a four-decade absence.